matijaSos/matijasos.github.io/_posts/2020-08-22-haskell-type-lvl-programming-intro-2.md

 they are empty or not in this case, since there isn't any "unsafe" scenario) and we produce a new list of length `n + m`.
 But how do we represent its length, what do we put in place of `?`?
-Obviously, we want to sum `m` and `n` - but how do we do that on the type level?
+Obviously, we want to sum `m` and `n` - but how do we do that on a type level?

 Wouldn't it be handy if there was a way to define a function that operates on types?
 Then we could define things like this: